grenzr/sfRediskaPlugin/README.markdown

 All configuration parameters that Rediska offers when setting up a Rediska instance are available here.

 Now we can use these instances to configure a great number of things!

-In the above example, we are going to use the 'app' instance as the storage for Symfony internal caching, and 'otherstuff' for caching other critical data.
+In the above example, we are going to use the `app` instance as the storage for Symfony internal caching, and `otherstuff` for caching other critical data.

-**Symfony Caches**
+Symfony Caches
+---

 Symfony provides the ability to cache critical parts of your application - session storage, routing, and the view cache.